Dzvezdana/image-processing-basics/README.md

 # Description

 **processing_gui**
 Allows the user to apply a filter, add (and removed the added) noise and plot a historgram of an image.
-The following things are implemented:
+The following features are implemented:
 	* Salt and Pepper noise (together or separately)
 	* Gauss noise
 	* Median filter